jkulbe-msft/CoHack-DefenderForCloud/README.md

-# Azure Defender for Cloud MiniHack
+# Azure Defender for Cloud CoHack

 ## Overview

-This challenge-based Azure Defender for Cloud Hackathon is intended to teach how to enhance the security of your Azure workloads using Defender for Cloud.
+This challenge-based Azure Defender for Cloud CoHack is intended to teach how to enhance the security of your Azure workloads using Defender for Cloud.
 During the mini-Open Hack you will be working with Defender for Cloud features such as Secure Score, security recommendations, regulatory compliance, workload protections and alerts.

 ## Goals